 - Pigeon deterrent methods cannot trap and subsequently cause suffering or death to pigeons.

 - A pigeon should not suffer during the extermination technique.

 As of June 2021, the law protects all bird’s nests.
-Therefore, removing pigeons is not as easy as simply moving their nest.
+Therefore, keeping birds away is not as easy as simply moving their nest.
 Hence, the best way to get rid of pigeons is to deter them from your property, not physically move them.

 It’s not as easy as you think to apply for a license.
 The application criteria are reasonably extensive and require full transparency.
 The applicant must provide: